 During this phase – which could last for up to three years from Brexit day with a possibility of extensions – these firms would be required to apply for UK authorisation when advised by the relevant UK regulator.
 EEA firms should consider with which UK regulator they will need to communicate - deposit-takers, insurers and larger investment firms will be dual-regulated and should apply to the Prudential Regulation Authority (PRA).
-For more information about the licensing of UK branches of EEA banks, please click here to see our briefing prepared earlier this year.

 Key elements of draft